MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/copresence-power-apps-studio.md

 Icons of copresent makers appear in both the command bar and the left navigation pane showing where other makers are working in the app.

 You may be working on the app, or you may be idle, but once someone else saves a change to the app, you receive a notification letting you know that another maker made changes.
-When this happens, you're advised to refresh the app to get latest version.
+When you see this notification, consider refreshing the app to get the latest version.